Cheryl (singer): 2008–2011: Television ventures, 3 Words and Messy Little Raindrops

 In 2008, Cheryl replaced Sharon Osbourne as a judge for the fifth series of The X Factor UK alongside creator Simon Cowell, Dannii Minogue and Louis Walsh.
 She was given the girls category (made up of female solo contestants aged 16 to 24) and subsequently became the winning judge and mentor when Alexandra Burke was crowned the winner of series five on 13 December.
 She returned for the sixth series in 2009 and was given the boys category (made up of male solo contestants aged 16 to 24).
 She was the winning judge for a second consecutive year when Joe McElderry won on 13 December.
 Cowell referred to her as "one of the best I've ever worked with."
 Cheryl returned for the seventh series in 2010 and mentored the girls category again.
 This was the first series in which she was not the winning mentor, when Rebecca Ferguson finished as runner-up to Matt Cardle, who was mentored by Minogue.

 In 2011, Cheryl joined Cowell, L.A.
-Reid, and Paula Abdul on the judging panel of the USA show of The X Factor.
+Reid, and Paula Abdul on the judging panel of the first season of The X Factor USA.
 After a three-week stint she departed the series.
 Cowell said the reason she left was that he offered her a judging seat on the eighth series of the UK show and he felt that she would have been more comfortable there.
 Cheryl did not return to the UK show, as Tulisa had taken her place on the UK judging panel and Cheryl was unwilling to be a judge on the UK show without Cowell.
 Nicole Scherzinger replaced her on the judging panel of the American version for the rest of season one.
 In December 2012, Cheryl sued the American producers of The X Factor for $2.3 million (£1.4m).
-She received $1.8 million (£1.1m) for the 2011 USA series, and then sued for $2 million (£1.25m) for the second season, plus additional damages.
+She received $1.8 million (£1.1m) for the 2011 US series, and then sued for $2 million (£1.25m) for the second season, plus additional damages.
 In November 2013, Cheryl won for her settlement, for an undisclosed amount between her and producers Blue Orbit.